ionic-team/capacitor/site/docs-md/apis/camera/index.md

 By default, Angular (>= 2.x) won't trust dynamic image urls.
 To trust the URL, inject `DomSanitizer` and make sure to allow the image URL to be trusted.

-The source for the photo could be specified too.
-Per default, the user will be prompted for camera or gallery source.
+This example also demonstrates how to set the default source of the image.
+By default, `getPhoto` will prompt the user to take a picture or select a photo from their existing photos.

 ```typescript
 import { Component } from '@angular/core';